 For the global evaluation of the negotiation class it is necessary to approve each of the evaluable headings and have at least 4 out of 10 in the final individual exam.

-If the student has had more than two unjustified absences or absences not authorized by the Head of Studies, or has failed the final exam, he/she will have to attend the extraordinary session.
+If the student has had more than two non-justifiable absences or has failed the final exam, he / she will have to attend the extraordinary session.